kadukeitor/db-benchmarking/README.md

 ### Examples

-#### Insert
+#### Write

-Insert -d documents by each -w worker on the table/collection
+Write -d documents by each -w worker on the table/collection

 `
-./cli.js insert mongodb -w 5 -d 1000
+./cli.js write mongodb -w 5 -d 1000
 `

 #### Read